eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

 # 3. Identities and Identifiers

-Each participant MUST have a unique, immutable **_identity_** provided by the `Registration Service` and a [Web DID](https://w3c-ccg.github.io/did-method-web/) that it chooses.
+Each participant MUST have a unique, immutable **_identity_** provided by the `Registration Service` and a [DID](https://github.com/w3c/did-core) that it chooses.
 This relationship is expressed as:

 ```
 ID  ------ Can resolve to -----> DID